crisp-im/crisp-import-conversations/README.md

 Supported adapters are: `gorgias`, `groovehq`, `helpscout`, `tidio`, `whmcs`, `zendesk`.

 To write a new adapter, simply create a new file `/adapters` and take inspiration from the existing adapters.

+⚠️ When importing from Zendesk, you might need to replace the `json` extension with `jsonl`

 ⚠️ Provided adapters may break anytime!
 We're open to PRs.